GERMANY FROM ABOVE

 Episode 10: Cities

-People liked to settle down in big cites many hundreds years ago like they do today.
-One of the oldest and the biggest Roman city in the German territory is Trier.
-With sophisticated cgi animation we reawaken the past and we show what is left today of the Roman Trier – and why it is so.
+Many hundreds of years ago, people liked to settle in big cities as they do today.
+One of the oldest and the biggest Roman cities in the German territory is Trier.
+With sophisticated CGI animation we reawaken the past and show what is left today of the Roman Trier – and why it is so.
 Erfurt too can look back at a proud history.
-Camp fires burnt already in the Stone Age and Germanic populations settled down by the river Gera.
-In the Middle Ages Erfurt was the fourth largest cities in Germany, after Cologne, Nuremberg, and Magdeburg.
-Erfurt owned the monopoly over the pigment to blue colouration.
-But India and America – and indigo – were discovered , the city lost its dominant position.
-We show through CGI the stages of Erfurt ́s growth and its trade connections.
+Camp fires already burnt in the Stone Age and Germanic populations settled along the Gera River.
+In the Middle Ages, Erfurt was the fourth largest city in Germany after Cologne, Nuremberg, and Magdeburg.
+Erfurt owned the monopoly on blue pigment.
+But when India and America – and indigo – were discovered, the city lost its dominant position.
+We show through CGI the stages of Erfurt’s growth and its trade connections.

-Steam engines and train stations radically transformed small villages into influential cites – or they determined the decline of cities.
+Steam engines and train stations radically transformed small villages into influential cities – or they determined the decline of cities.
 The medieval city of Dinkelsbühl has been living in a time bubble since the railway cut off this once influential city.
-We show with CGIs the amazing growth of the railway network, we follow the helicopter of the the German Deutsche Bahn measuring via laser and from the air Cologne and Dusseldorf.
-We look at how they are building the ICE paths of the high speed trains in Thuringia, just side by side to the 90 meter high masts of the new high voltage power lines, where helicopters place the towing ropes of the controversial new long-distance power wires.
+We show with CGIs the amazing growth of the railway network, we follow the helicopter of the Deutsche Bahn measuring with lasers between Cologne and Düsseldorf from the air.
+We look at how the ICE tracks of the high-speed trains in Thuringia are built, right alongside the 90 meter high masts of the new high voltage power lines, where helicopters position the cables of the controversial new long-distance power lines.

-Probably the most special network of otherwise invisible connections between two major cities is woven by the journey routes of soccer fans travelling on Easter Holiday to see the match of all matches in Germany: Borussia Dortmund versus Bayern Munich.
-The CGI animation sequence on that matchday was the biggest facebook-hit for ZDF Terra X.
+Probably the most special network of otherwise invisible connections between two major cities is woven by the travel routes of soccer fans travelling over the Easter Holiday to see the match of all matches in Germany: Borussia Dortmund versus Bayern Munich.
+The CGI animation sequence of that matchday was the biggest Facebook hit for ZDF Terra X.

-People liked to settle down in big cites many hundreds years ago like they do today.
-One of the oldest and the biggest Roman city in the German territory is Trier.
-With sophisticated cgi animation we reawaken the past and we show what is left today of the Roman Trier – and why it is so.
+Many hundreds of years ago, people liked to settle in big cities as they do today.
+One of the oldest and the biggest Roman cities in the German territory is Trier.
+With sophisticated CGI animation we reawaken the past and show what is left today of the Roman Trier – and why it is so.
 Erfurt too can look back at a proud history.
-Camp fires burnt already in the Stone Age and Germanic populations settled down by the river Gera.
-In the Middle Ages Erfurt was the fourth largest cities in Germany, after Cologne, Nuremberg, and Magdeburg.
-Erfurt owned the monopoly over the pigment to blue colouration.
-But India and America – and indigo – were discovered , the city lost its dominant position.
-We show through CGI the stages of Erfurt ́s growth and its trade connections.
+Camp fires already burnt in the Stone Age and Germanic populations settled along the Gera River.
+In the Middle Ages, Erfurt was the fourth largest city in Germany after Cologne, Nuremberg, and Magdeburg.
+Erfurt owned the monopoly on blue pigment.
+But when India and America – and indigo – were discovered, the city lost its dominant position.
+We show through CGI the stages of Erfurt’s growth and its trade connections.

-Steam engines and train stations radically transformed small villages into influential cites – or they determined the decline of cities.
+Steam engines and train stations radically transformed small villages into influential cities – or they determined the decline of cities.
 The medieval city of Dinkelsbühl has been living in a time bubble since the railway cut off this once influential city.
-We show with CGIs the amazing growth of the railway network, we follow the helicopter of the the German Deutsche Bahn measuring via laser and from the air Cologne and Dusseldorf.
-We look at how they are building the ICE paths of the high speed trains in Thuringia, just side by side to the 90 meter high masts of the new high voltage power lines, where helicopters place the towing ropes of the controversial new long-distance power wires.
+We show with CGIs the amazing growth of the railway network, we follow the helicopter of the Deutsche Bahn measuring with lasers between Cologne and Düsseldorf from the air.
+We look at how the ICE tracks of the high-speed trains in Thuringia are built, right alongside the 90 meter high masts of the new high voltage power lines, where helicopters position the cables of the controversial new long-distance power lines.

-Probably the most special network of otherwise invisible connections between two major cities is woven by the journey routes of soccer fans travelling on Easter Holiday to see the match of all matches in Germany: Borussia Dortmund versus Bayern Munich.
-The CGI animation sequence on that matchday was the biggest facebook-hit for ZDF Terra X.
+Probably the most special network of otherwise invisible connections between two major cities is woven by the travel routes of soccer fans travelling over the Easter Holiday to see the match of all matches in Germany: Borussia Dortmund versus Bayern Munich.
+The CGI animation sequence of that matchday was the biggest Facebook hit for ZDF Terra X.

 Facts